 I can remember the day I first met Mel & Kim as if it was yesterday…

-The day of the shoot, I could hear Mel & Kim in the corridor laughing and being loud way before they entered the studio.
+The day of the shoot, I could hear Mel & Kim in the corridor, laughing and being loud, way before they entered the studio.
 Looking back, I could always tell if someone was comfortable walking into my studio.
-It was normally people who had come from the same type of backgrounds.
-You have to remember, I wasn’t based in the West End or trendy Clerkenwell, which was the hub of the creative world in London at the time.
-My studio was in an industrial site in the Creekside Deptford Borough of Lewisham that was so close to Greenwich village in SE8 that they shared the same postcode, but the girls weren’t phased by this at all.
+Those who were, were normally people who had come from the same type of backgrounds.
+You have to remember, I wasn’t based in the West End, or trendy Clerkenwell - which was seen as the hub of the creative world in London at the time.
+My studio was in an industrial site in Creekside, Deptford, that was so close to Greenwich village in SE8, that they shared the same postcode - but the girls weren’t phased by that at all.
 They were both incredibly comfortable in those surroundings.

-I’m not going to lie, the first thing I thought was how cute they both were.
-Really strong facially with smiles that could light up any room and just really down to earth.
-I also recall the surprise on their faces, realising I was about the same age or only a few years older.
-I showed them the dressing room and got really big smiles from them at how ‘showbiz’ it all looked: long rows of bright lights hung around, shiny mirrors and places to hang your clothes and a huge dressing room table to put your makeup and get ready.
+I’m not going to lie.
+The first thing I thought was how cute they both were.
+Really strong facially, with smiles that could light up any room, and just really down to earth.
+I also recall the surprise on their faces, realising I was about the same age, or only a few years older.
+I showed them the dressing room and got really big smiles from them at how ‘showbiz’ it all looked: long rows of bright lights hung around shiny mirrors and places to hang your clothes, and a huge dressing room table to put your makeup on and get ready.

-To be frank the girls were so natural in front of the camera, it was a joy to spend time with them and I just shot loads of colour and black and white film.
+The girls were so natural in front of the camera.
+It was a joy to spend time with them, and I just shot loads of colour and black and white film.
 I could see they had it together and were never not going to make it in the industry.
-Their smiles were magnetic and they were both beautiful.
-I remember thinking I must get as many pictures as I can because if they sing like they look they will be taking off to new heights very shortly and I’ll struggle to get them back in the studio.
-Between shots, I was saying to them “You guys have done this before, right, you have modeled?”
+Their smiles were magnetic, and they were both beautiful.
+I remember thinking I must get as many pictures as I can because, if they sing like they look, they will be taking off to new heights very shortly and I’ll struggle to get them back in the studio.
+Between shots, I was saying to them, “You guys have done this before, right?
+You have modelled?”
 Something was telling me that I had seen Mel before, but it was the way they posed and changed stance without awkwardness and kept momentum, like models I had photographed, that told me they must have done some kind of modelling.
 Mel had a sparkle in her eye the whole shoot and told me when leaving that she had indeed done some modelling, and then I realised I knew her agent and had probably seen her model card at some point.

-If I am honest, I can't remember seeing two sisters who the camera loved equally so much in the same photo shoot.
-I had shot family members who were in bands more than once but I always noticed that the camera would love one more than the other, and that often meant that you had to choreograph the photo shoot to make sure the one the lens loved was more prominent, but Mel & Kim could literally pose anyway they wanted, and that included candid laughter shots to moody sexy, and the camera loved them both equally.
+If I am honest, I can't remember ever seeing two sisters who the camera loved equally so much in the same photo shoot.
+I had shot family members who were in bands more than once, but I always noticed that the camera would love one more than the other, and that often meant that you had to choreograph the photo shoot to make sure the one the lens loved was more prominent.
+But, Mel & Kim could literally pose anyway they wanted - and that included candid laughter shots to moody sexy - and the camera loved them both equally.

-Whilst at the 1987 Montreux Rock & Pop Festival in Switzerland, I remember a hotel party in a basement corridor that for some reason anyone who was anyone at the Festival attended, and seeing Kim talking to Morton Harket, from the band A-ha.
-That made me smile and, in some ways, also proud that these two young girls from Hackney were now mingling with the good and the great from the music industry.
-That said, I never noticed they had changed and that will always be my memory of them.
+Whilst at the 1987 Montreux Rock & Pop Festival, in Switzerland, I remember being at a hotel party in a basement corridor that, for some reason, anyone who was anyone at the Festival attended, and seeing Kim talking to Morton Harket (from the band A-ha).
+That made me smile, and in some ways, also proud, that these two young girls from Hackney were now mingling with the good and the great from the music industry.
+That said, I never noticed they had changed - and that will always be my memory of them.